matthewklimek/GitHub-Finder-React-Frontend/README.md

-# Getting Started with Create React App
+# Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a personalized version of a Github Finder originally created by Brad Traversy.
+This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and utilizes the React-Bootstrap library.

 ## Available Scripts